11 LGBTQ+ Family Planning Terms You Should Know

 What is a sperm donor?

-A sperm donor is a person who donates sperm to a help create a pregnancy for another person(s).
-Sometimes their identities are known and sometimes they are anonymous.
 While our partner clinic Illume Fertility does not operate its own sperm bank, we’re able to refer patients to FDA-registered and compliant sperm banks so you can select a donor who’s a good fit for you.

 What is an egg donor?

-Intended parent(s) refers to the person or people who will be legally responsible for caring for and raising the child.
+Intended parent(s) refers to the person (or people) who will be legally responsible for caring for and raising the child.
 This status applies regardless of who has given birth to the child or if the intended parent(s) are genetically linked to the child.

 What is a surrogate?

-A surrogate is a person who carries a pregnancy to term for another family.
 You’ve probably heard the term “surrogate” and “surrogacy” a lot – these terms are now common knowledge.
-But the medical terminology has evolved beyond that basic definition, and now the term “gestational carrier” is sometimes used in place of the term “surrogate.”
-Read more below.
+But the medical terminology has evolved beyond that basic definition, and now the term "gestational carrier" is often used in place of the term "surrogate."

 What is a gestational carrier?

-In the past, some families were formed using traditional surrogacy, where the surrogate contributed both eggs and uterus to the process.
-However, this process is legally complex, as the surrogate is genetically linked to the child in those instances, and traditional surrogacy is much less commonly practiced today as a result.
+However, traditional surrogacy is legally complex, as the surrogate is genetically linked to the child in those instances, so this form of surrogacy is much less common today as a result.

-What is Reciprocal IVF?
+What is RIVF?

 Working with Gay Parents To Be and our partner fertility clinic, Illume Fertility, as a dedicated Patient Advocate gives Lisa Rosenthal an opportunity to expand her passion and commitment to reproductive health and family building.
 Lisa is committed to supporting all families in having the families that they desire, in the ways that work best for them.